cassist/blogthingv2/content/blog/0003-riskpt2.md

 draft: true
 ---

-The short: novice identifies showstopper hurdle *after* hundreds of human-hours have been expended.
-Project scrapped due to lack of feasible solution.
-Repeat a few times.

-Hold on, I can explain.
-I have a laundry list of excuses readied up.

-- I didn't understand the subject well enough until I had put the time that I did to know that the issue was as severe as it was.
-- That's it.
-That's the only good excuse I have.
-Everything else is whiny or inaccurate.

-I'm the type of person who doesn't like writing for the sake of writing.
-There should be a reason for an action.
-The projects that I undertake for my portfolio should be meaningful to me.
-They should solve a problem that I am currently experiencing in a novel way - if there's an adequate existing solution why should I re-invent the wheel?

 In December of 2020 I began outlining the first project related to one of my passions - Valorant eSports.
 Valorant is a competitive 5 on 5 tactical shooter which requires high levels of individual talent as well as team co-ordination, much like it's inspirational antecedent CounterStrike.
 Riot, the game developer, has a well documented API that allows for the retrieval and analysis of online match data.
 By this time, there were already many tools for statistical analysis of gameplay, approaching the game similar to an analyst would football or baseball.
 This allowed players, both amateur and professional, to better themselves by identifying factors that affect their performance, both individually and as a team.